jhollinger/json-emitter/README.md

 }
 ```

 `JsonEmitter.object` takes a `Hash` and returns a stream that generates chunks of JSON.
+Hash values can be literals, Enumerators, Enumerables, or Procs.

 ```ruby
 JsonEmitter.object({